amittallapragada/LyricsGenerator/README.md

 Link to Paper: https://www.overleaf.com/read/zcmnqwtdkcpp (PDF version is in the repo)

+Code Demo: https://colab.research.google.com/drive/1mOsxgwx9MlUz_pQodmkFqsQX10bthkXY (model weights referenced in demo can be found in this repo)

 ## Shoutouts:
 Huge thanks to [@Adit](https://github.com/adeshpande3) and [@Arvind]( https://github.com/arvindsankar) for helping me understand some of the theoretical aspects of this project.